eseidel/flolo/README.md

 * Different model object on vs other?
 X Health points of tank?
 * named model value?
+* State on tank.
 X Death of tank?
 * Value triggers based on named model values?
 X Slowdown due to terrain?
 * Behaviors run every step to set max speed based on terrain?
+* Could be a collision with terrain cell?
 X Refill stations?
 * Collision triggers which cause model changes?
 X Visibility changes from brush?